Lissy93/dotfiles/.github/README.md

 ### Configuring

-The locations for all symlinks are defined in [`.install.conf.yaml`](https://github.com/Lissy93/dotfiles/blob/master/.install.conf.yaml).
+The locations for all symlinks are defined in [`symlinks.yaml`](https://github.com/Lissy93/dotfiles/blob/master/symlinks.yaml).
 These are managed using [Dotbot](https://github.com/anishathalye/dotbot), and will be applied whenever you run the [`install.sh`](https://github.com/Lissy93/dotfiles/blob/master/install.sh) script.
 The symlinks set locations based on XDG paths, all of which are defined in [`.zshenv`](https://github.com/Lissy93/dotfiles/blob/master/zsh/.zshenv).

 The bootstrap configurations are idempotent (and so the installer can be run multiple times without causing any problems).
-To only install certain parts of the config, pass the `--only` flag to the install.sh script, similarly `--except` can be used to exclude certain directives.

 ---